 Increasingly, businesses from large to small are turning to virtual numbers to replace their traditional phone systems.
 And that’s no surprise, given the many benefits virtual numbers offer.

 In this white paper, we’ll look at the evolution of the phone number and the underlying technology to see how we’ve gone from switchboard operators to the cloud-based systems that allow virtual numbers to exist.
 We’ll also discuss the benefits of a virtual phone number to businesses in terms of flexibility, cost, marketing, security and business continuity.
-Finally, we’ll address some of the common questions businesses have when it comes to implementing their own virtual number system.
+Finally, we’ll address some of the common questions businesses have when it comes to implementing their own virtual business phone service.

 Things You May Not Know About the History of Telephone Numbers

-Before diving into more detail about virtual numbers, it can be helpful to take a look at how our relationship with phones has evolved over time to provide some context and lay the foundation for understanding the benefits that virtual phone systems provide.
+Before diving into more detail about virtual business phone numbers, it can be helpful to take a look at how our relationship with phones has evolved over time to provide some context and lay the foundation for understanding the benefits that virtual phone systems provide.
+VoIP is the modern means of utilizing a virtual business phone number without requiring multiple numbers as the POTS solution does.

 Early Days of the Telephone